YannickKae/DIY-ETF-Investing/README.md

 Additional theoretical background information about the portfolio elements is available on the second sheet of the Excel file, named *Information*.

 Note that this model is based on ESG products, but that's not a necessity.
-The allocation logic elaborated above remains the same.
+The allocation logic elaborated above remains the same for non-ESG products.